(formerly Greenville Health System Swamp Rabbit 5K).

 Caring for women and their families during pregnancy and birth is an honor.
 I have always believed that education and facilitating wellness during pregnancy better prepares women to achieve the type of birth experience that they are seeking.
 My passions include eliminating disparities in women's health, providing education and anticipatory guidance during pregnancy and birth, as well as ensuring women have equal access to preventative care.

 I spend most of my time away from work reading, catching up on sleep, spending time with my husband, Josh, and catering to the needs of my spoiled canine children Mia and Reuben.
-We look forward to meeting you if you choose to become part of our extended Greenville Midwifery Care family!
+We look forward to you joining our extended Greenville Midwifery Care family!

 Barbara Davenport, CNM, MSN